jan-lehmkuhl/FreeCAD-CfdOf-workflow/docs/reports/project-report.md

 Project-Forecast
 ---------------------------------------------------------------------
 <!--
-* next steps and timeframe
+* prioritize your next steps
-* whats your plan for the next week
+* create a timeline for the important tasks
+* tell me what are you doing next and when
  -->